 Overview of IEEE 802 Network Reference Model

-The network reference model defines a generic foundation for the description of IEEE 802 access networks, which may include multiple network interfaces, multiple network access technologies, and multiple network subscriptions, aimed at unifying the support of different interface technologies, enabling shared network control and use of software-defined networking (SDN) principles.
+The Network Reference Model (NRM) defines a generic foundation for the description of IEEE 802 access networks, which may include multiple network interfaces, multiple network access technologies, and multiple network subscriptions, aimed at unifying the support of different interface technologies, enabling shared network control and use of software-defined networking (SDN) principles.

-It adopts the generic concepts of SDN by introducing dedicated controller functions in the terminal, access network, and access router, with well-defined semantics for interfacing with higher layer management, orchestration, and analytics functions.
-Additionally the model deploys a clear separation of functional roles in the operation of access networks to support various deployment models including leveraging wholesale network services for backhaul, network sharing, and roaming.
+Schematic Overview

+Within the bigger picture of an end-to-end network model for providing access to IP services, the NRM deals in particular with the link layer communication infrastructure between the network layer in the terminal and the access router in the core network as depicted in Figure 6-5.